sakra/FindMathematica/MANUAL.md

       [ CUSTOM_TRAILER <trailer file> ]
       [ LINE_DIRECTIVES ])

-This functions adds a custom command which creates a C source file from a MathLink template (.tm) file with `mprep`.
+This function adds a custom command which creates a C source file from a MathLink template (.tm) file with `mprep`.
 The generated C source file contains MathLink glue code that makes C functions callable from *Mathematica* via a MathLink connection.